psqli/clock_deviation_utility/README.rst

 :Date: 2018-08-10

-Simple tool to store deviation from one clock to another and get the average deviation.
+Helpers to get the average deviation of a clock and fix it.

 The deviation is always linear.
 Spurious drifts (e.g. from network latency) should be handled gracefully.